-Shine Lawyers' Class Actions department are currently handling two distinct actions for faulty mesh implants - the Johnson & Johnson Class Action and the AMS Class Action.
-If you believe you may have been impacted by one of these products, or simply want more information on prolapse mesh class actions, get in touch with Shine Lawyers today.
+Shine Lawyers' Class Actions department are currently handling three separate actions for faulty mesh implants - the Johnson & Johnson Class Action, the AMS Class Action and the Boston Scientific Mesh Class Action.
+If you believe you have been impacted by one of these products, or simply want more information on one of our mesh class actions, get in touch with Shine Lawyers today.

 American Medical Systems Mesh Class Action

 Shine Lawyers' Class Actions department are currently also running a class action against American Medical Systems (AMS), another manufacturer of mesh and tape implants supplied in Australia.
 The AMS implants are used to treat pelvic organ prolapse and stress urinary incontinence, but have left many Australian women with severe complications.

 If you believe you have received an AMS implant and wish to join the class action, contact Shine Lawyers today and we will investigate your claim.